top of page

 2. Deep Cycle Battery.

-Both UPS and Car batteries are available in Flooded as well Sealed casing, hence to understand the difference between Car and UPS battery all you need to understand is the difference between SLI and Deep Cycle Battery.
+Both UPS and Car batteries are available in Flooded as well as Sealed casing, hence to understand the difference between Car and UPS batteries all you need to understand is the difference between SLI and Deep Cycle Battery.

 SLI Battery (also called Cranking or Engine Battery) :